 Oregon collects income tax on most sources of retirement account income.
 Any money you have from retirement accounts, like 401(k) plans or IRAs, are subject to the states regular income tax rates, which range from 4.75% up to 8.75%.

 You must also pay income tax on pensions, including benefits from the PERS.
 However, some seniors may qualify for a credit on their pension income.
 The credit is available to seniors with household income of $22,500 ($45,000 for joint filers) and Social Security of less than $7,500 ($15,000 for joint filers).
 There is a formula the state uses to calculate the exact amount of the credit you can receive.
 But your credit is ultimately no more than 9% of your pension income.

 You can learn more about taxes on retirement income and more in this guide on Oregon’s retirement taxes.

 Current Financial Health of the Oregon Retirement System

 Oregon’s retirement system has undergone multiple updates over the past few decades.
 PERS administrators have made changes to maintain the relative simplicity of the system (note that unlike some other states, Oregon has only one system for all public employees) while still maintaining equal coverage across employees of different ages and occupations.
 Ultimately, the result has been more people with coverage and more paid in benefits.
-The amount of pension benefits paid in 2017 increased nearly 4% from 2016.

 Photo credit: ©iStock.com/AleksandarNakic, ©iStock.com/HaizhanZheng, ©iStock.com/idofranz